Botspot/pi-apps/DOCUMENTATION.md

   CloudBuddy
   Downgrade Chromium"
   ```
-  Note about `multi-install`: This mode includes GUI elements.
+  Note about `multi-install`: This mode includes
+  elements.
   - Before installing anything, `manage` will check if any apps are **already installed**.
 If so, a `yad` dialog will appear and ask if you *really* want to install that app again.
       - If you choose "No", the app is removed from the list of apps to install.
   - Then, each app will be installed, one at a time.